 Conventional Cash-Out Refinance

 Ultimately, improvements to your home’s energy efficiency will pay for themselves.
-In the meantime, though, we hope these resources will help get you started on your way to a more efficient (maybe even net-zero!) home.
+In the meantime, though, we hope this guide to energy efficient loans and mortgages will help get you started on your way to a more efficient (maybe even net-zero!) home.

 If you have personal experience with any of these types of financing, we’d appreciate hearing from you in the comments.
 Your firsthand knowledge could help someone else who’s in a similar situation.